Global stability of traveling waves for $(1+1)$-dimensional systems of quasilinear wave equations: Introduction

 This same mechanism also applies to the nonlinear analysis.
 While there are nonlinear terms that are far from satisfying a null condition, these dangerous terms must again be localized in $\xi$ and hence cannot lead to blowup.
 (This is also the idea behind the generalization described in Remark \ref{general}.
 Although one allows for additional nonlinearities that seem potentially dangerous, these terms are always localized in $\xi$.)

-Finally, as mentioned before, Theorem \ref{thn88786hhh9900} is proved using energy approaches similar to that of \cite{MR3783412} and \cite{MR4098041}.
-However, a key difference is that the traveling wave yields a hierarchical structure for \eqref{vsystem99999}, in which derivatives of $u$ must be treated in a specific order.
+Finally, as mentioned before, Theorem \ref{thn88786hhh9900} is proved by developing energy approaches inspired by \cite{MR3783412} and \cite{MR4098041}.
+The main innovations in our approach can be explained as follows.
+First, a key difference from \cite{MR3783412} and \cite{MR4098041} is that the traveling wave yields a hierarchical structure for \eqref{vsystem99999}, in which derivatives of $u$ must be treated in a specific order.
 In general, $\eta$-derivatives of $u$ (approximately along the traveling wave) must be controlled first, while the remaining $\xi$-derivatives can only be bounded after the $\eta$-derivatives are controlled.
+Second, in the treatment of $\eta$-derivatives of $u$, in the top-order energy estimate, because we must first control linear terms, the approach of control for quasilinear terms is new and different from the corresponding one in the small data setting \cite{MR4098041}.